VladPylypenko/VladPylypenko/README.md

 ## I`m a React/React Native developer from Ukraine

-- 🔭 I’m currently working on HelpHub mobile
+- 🔭 I’m currently working as volunteer on HelpHub-mobile
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with interesting projects
 - ⚡ Fun fact: I love to ski and ride on my bike